 People hunker down in one of two camps: (1) nursing home lawyers are saving our elderly from being unmercifully abused; or (2) nursing home lawsuits drain so much money from nursing homes that they can’t provide quality service at a meaningful price.
 As the poets say, the answer probably lies somewhere in the middle and these binary choices don’t do justice to the complexities of the issue.

-Max writes a good post that lays out some of the issues.
-He draws an interesting conclusion that if he (and I) were correct that nursing home lawsuits do make nursing homes safer, then it is a pretty sad commentary on how we as a society treat our elderly.
+Max writes an excellent post that lays out some issues.
+He draws an interesting conclusion that if he (and I) were correct that nursing home lawsuits make nursing homes safer, then it is a sad commentary on how we as a society treat our elderly.

 But I think it is an accurate commentary.
-The reality is that everyone agrees with the basic premise: nursing homes have to provide reasonable efforts to protect their patients.
-But the question is what constitutes reasonable care.
-The key to all of this — and the big problem with profit driven nursing home care — is that doing it on the cheap side is a better economic path for these nursing homes, particularly the ones accepting Medicare.
+Everyone agrees with the basic premise: nursing homes have to provide reasonable efforts to protect their patients.
+But the question constitutes reasonable care.
+The key to all of this — and the big problem with profit-driven nursing home care — is that doing it on the cheap side is a better economic path for these nursing homes, particularly the ones accepting Medicare.
 So what is required?
 If you are a nursing home, you have every incentive to look at it from a “this is good enough” perspective.
-Jury verdicts draw the line as to what is good enough and they do it by hitting their wallets, which is a language nursing homes keenly understand.
+Jury verdicts draw the line at what is good enough and they do it by hitting their wallets, which is a language nursing homes keenly understand.

 Should You File a Maryland Nursing Home Negligence Lawsuit?

 It is easy for me to say that you should.
 I’m a trial lawyer.
 The decision is more complicated for victims then it is in my head.
-There is a fear of litigation, a fear of being the kind of person who brings lawsuits when you have the lawsuit-first culture in this country (I hate the lawsuit-first mentality myself, actually) that makes you pause and question what the best path is for you.
-But what I would say, is talk to a lawyer.
-Find out what bringing a claim actually entails.
+There is a fear of litigation, a fear of being the person who brings lawsuits when you have the lawsuit-first culture (I hate the lawsuit-first mentality myself, actually) that makes you pause and question what the best path is for you.
+But what I would say is talk to a lawyer.
+Find out what bringing a claim entails.
 Learn more about what might be in it for you.